Becreative-Marketing-Limited/wp-poll/readme.txt

 * 13/06/2022 - FIX - Fixed countdown timer hours issues and add showing days.
 * 16/06/2022 - FIX - Shortcode issue with custom attributes has been resolved.
 * 17/06/2022 - FIX - Updated notices to new styles.
+* 21/06/2022 - FIX - Added pro version to work with free version with Pro kit.